Eastern Australia: From Top to Bottom - Birding Tour

 Day 2: The Great Barrier Reef (Queensland)

 After breakfast we will head to the local docks, where we’ll board a ferry that will take us out to the Great Barrier Reef for much of the day.
 Our first stop will be the tiny, sandy islet of Michaelmas Cay, a haven for nesting seabirds.
 The dominant nesting species is the Brown Noddy, although we will keep a sharp eye out for the scarcer Black Noddy hiding among them.
 There are also numerous terns on the island, mostly Sooty and Great Crested Terns, which are also sometimes joined by other species like Lesser Crested, Black-naped, and the occasional Roseate too.
 We will keep an eye out for any frigatebirds marauding above, as both Lesser and Great Frigatebirds can occur on the island too, and we may even pick up a Brown or Red-footed Booby flying over.
 Later on the boat trip there will be chances for those who wish to, to go snorkeling, or take a glass-bottomed boat tour of the reef.
-In the afternoon, we’ll return to Cairns, and head west to Kuranda, and Cassowary House, for the night.
+In the afternoon, we’ll return to Cairns for some late afternoon birding, and a second night.

 Day 4: Daintree River Cruise to Mareeba (Queensland)